❋

 Learn how to prepare and present yourself professionally, including selecting and refining audition material, building a strong headshot and resume, and understanding how to approach the audition room.
 The session also covers how to find and access audition opportunities, from local calls to self-submissions.

-Instructor: Jay Whitehead is a queer theatre artist based in Charlottetown, working as a performer, director, choreographer, writer, and educator.
-He holds a BFA and MFA in Acting from York University, co-founded Theatre Outré, has taught at multiple universities, and has performed and collaborated with companies nationally and internationally.
+Instructor: Jay Whitehead is theatre artist and educator based in Charlottetown.
+He holds an MFA in Acting from York University and is the co-founder and former artistic director of Theatre Outré.
+He has taught theatre at the University of Lethbridge and at Mount Allison University and has performed and collaborated with companies across Canada and abroad.

 November 18, 25 & December 2